GCC High SharePoint Migration

 Documented GCC High Delivery Experience and CUI Handling References

 CUI handling references matter because the partner’s discipline operating within CUI rules during the engagement itself is a signal of how the partner will operate the customer’s environment going forward.
+Partners who have handled CUI under contractual obligation know which workflows can use which tools, which collaboration patterns are permissible across organization boundaries, and which compliance evidence the C3PAO will recognize.
+The reference conversation should surface specifics about the partner’s CUI handling during prior engagements, not generic statements about aerospace, defense, manufacturing, finance, and healthcare experience.

 Frequently Asked Questions